Chapter 59: The Role of Observer — Observer and Observed

 - This work: Analyzing mathematics changes mathematical landscape

-59.4 Mathematics as Consciousness Technology
+59.4 Mathematics as Observer Technology

 - Extend its computational capacity